Manage Tokens

 The ID given in the URL is the ID of the token that will be modified.
 Upon

-success, the server will reply with 200 OK
+success, the server will reply with 200 OK.

-The token given in the Authorization
+The token given in the Authorization header requires the

-permission.
+perm_manage_tokens permission.
 If permissions are insufficient, the

-server will return 403 Forbidden
+server will return 403 Forbidden.

-and all other fields are optional.
+name and all other fields are optional.
 The list of fields that can be

 given is the same as when Creating a Token.
 If a field is provided but has

-is returned, with error details in the
+invalid content, 400 Bad Request is returned, with error details in the

 body.

-Note: As long as the perm_manage_tokens
+Note: As long as the perm_manage_tokens permission is in effect, it

 is possible for a token to grant and revoke its own permissions.
 However, if

-permission is removed, the operation can only be
+the perm_manage_tokens permission is removed, the operation can only be

 reversed by means of another token that has this permission.

-curl -X GET https://desec.io/api/v1/auth/tokens/ \
+curl https://desec.io/api/v1/auth/tokens/ \

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond"